CodeMyst/pastry/README.md

 this works completely fine and there's nothing wrong with it, however, for ease, you are recommended to add pastry to your `PATH` argument.

-you can do so by opening "edit environment variables" from contorl panel or the start menu:
+you can do so by opening "edit environment variables" from control panel or the start menu:

 ![edit env variables](images/edit_env-win.png)